Free Website Content - 2007 New Years Resolutions

 Update old links and remove any links that are no longer

 valid.
-HTML is a markup language and without constant maintenance
+HTML is a markup language and without constant

-is important to realize that not all do.
-Therefore, it is
+formed HTML, it is important to realize that not all

-crucial that you take a look at the HTML behind the web
+do.
+Therefore, it is crucial that you take a look at

-page and make sure that it is properly formed.
+the HTML behind the web page and make sure that it is

 5. Try Something New

-Pick a technology, be it podcasting, RSS, or social
+Pick a technology, be it podcasting, RSS, or

-new.
+something new.
 Businesses stagnate without innovation.
-Be creative

-and willing to experiment a little.
+Be creative and willing to experiment a little.

 Small Business Resolutions: